moussaclarke/hobbes/README.md

 ## Private Tasks

 You might want to make some tasks private (e.g. internal admin tasks) so that clients can't view them.
-For now you can simply not give them a category and they won't appear.
-I might make this more explicit in future.
+You can simply not give them a category and they won't appear, or you can add the category "private" and they will be filtered out.

 ## Screenshots